jlinoff/pam/README.md

 have a name, a type and a value.
 This approach is similar to organizing information using recipe cards or a rolodex.

-Following the recipe card analogy a little further using a simple example, each recipe would be a single record, a collection of recipes for, say, desserts would be a file of dessert recipe records where each record or recipe would have three parts: a title (the name of the recipe), the ingredients (a field) and the instructions (another field).
-Further assume that you have a simple dessert recipe like this written on a card.
+Following the recipe card analogy a little further, we can use a simple example to understand the record model a bit better.

+A recipe would be a single record that might contain _title_ (the name of the recipe), the _ingredients_ (a field) and the _instructions_ (another field).
+It would certainly be possible to organize it differently but this is fine for such a simple example.

+So what would a dessert record (recipe) look like in _PAM_?
+Well, if you had a simple dessert recipe like this written on a card.

 ```
 Ice Cream Sundae